Crusty-chirayu/HMS/README.md

 Open `connection.java` and update the host, port, username, password, and database name to match your local MySQL setup.

 **5. Run the project**
-> `TODO`: no `Main.java` appears in the repository's root file listing. `Splash.java` is the most likely entry point given the naming pattern (splash screen → login → dashboard), but confirm which class holds `public static void main(String[] args)` before documenting this as fact.

 Run the confirmed entry-point class from your IDE — the application window should launch immediately.

 <br/>